-How to Build Your Portfolio When Starting out as a Photographer
+How to Build a Photography Portfolio when Starting a Photography Business

-One hurdle that every new photographer faces is how to build a portfolio.
-You can’t bring in new clients if you don’t have photos to show them.
+One hurdle that every new photographer faces is how to make a photography portfolio.
+You can’t bring get photography clients if you don’t have photos to show them.

-Now that we’ve established just how important your portfolio is, let’s look at some ways to start building one.
-Building a portfolio is not a difficult task but it does require some proper attention.
+Now that we’ve established just how important your photography portfolio is when you are starting a photography business, let’s look at some ways to start creating one.
+It's not difficult to build a photography portfolio, but there are some steps you should follow.

 Here are a few ideas to get you started.

-- Hire models.
+Hire models.
 If you’re going to go this route, I wouldn’t recommend using websites where models exchange time for prints, they’re usually not that professional.
-Rather approach a professional modelling agency and look through their portfolio in order to find someone who fits in with your target audience.
+Instead, approach a professional modeling agency and look through their portfolio in order to find someone who fits in with your target audience.
+Try to find someone who is similar to the type of photography client you want to attract.
 There is no need to pay for an entire day of work either.
-If the model is truly professional, they’ll already know how to pose, and will possibly also do their own hair and makeup, which saves you time and money.
+If the model is truly professional, they’ll already know how to pose, and will possibly also do their own hair and makeup, which will save you time and money.
 If you’re going to go to the effort of hiring a pro model though, I would make sure that their hair, makeup & clothing will be professionally styled too.
 The money you invest will come back to you many times over if you do this right.
 Ensure that the model has a few different changes of clothing available and that you have the option to shoot in a few different locations.
 These photos are great for your online portfolio but you should also look at using them as sample canvases, in your ads and on social media.